Hybrid Flexible (Hyflex) Teaching and Learning

 Faculty who are teaching in a HyFlex-coded course and who are NOT scheduled to teach in one of USF's 19 HyFlex-equipped classrooms are highly encouraged to attend the following ETS training: Please check the ETS Trainings & Workshops page for current offerings.

 - Teach HyFlex with Portable Zoom Kits (remote, 1.5 hours): In this workshop, we will review planning for, setup and use of equipment needed to facilitate a HyFlex class in a classroom where portable Zoom equipment is needed to allow for remote student participation.
 In addition, we will discuss strategies and considerations for optimizing the student experience for in-person and remote students in the HyFlex environment.

 If you are interested in learning more about the HyFlex teaching modality, we highly recommend this short eBook by Brian Beatty, inventor of HyFlex and associate professor of instructional technologies at San Francisco State University.

 HyFlex Tech Check Consultation

-Similar to last fall, ETS will offer “tech checks” for faculty interested in getting feedback on their technology set-ups for their fall delivery modalities.
+ETS offers “tech checks” for faculty interested in getting feedback on their technology set-ups for their course modalities.
 Faculty teaching HyFlex can sign up for 30 minute consultations for the following: